ARMmbed/mbed-os-5-docs/docs/advanced/tls_porting.md

 This makes mbed TLS use a fixed amount of entropy as a seed and update this seed each time entropy is gathered with an mbed TLS entropy collector for the first time.
 In a simple case it means that the seed is updated after reset at the start of the first TLS connection.

-<span class="notes">**Note:** To make this option a relatively strong compromise, the seed should be initialized separately for each device with true random data at manufacture time.
+<span class="notes">**Note:** To make this option a relatively strong compromize, the seed should be initialized separately for each device with true random data at manufacture time.
 It has to be true random data, something dependant on for example the serial number is NOT secure. </span>

 ### Enabling NV seed entropy source support